ravendesignsystem/rds/.github/ISSUE_TEMPLATE/block-qa.md

 ## Documentation

 - [ ] Block is fully documented.
-Make notes in comments if anything is unclear of missing.
+Make notes in comments if anything is unclear or missing.
 - [ ] Markup examples in documentation are correct as per the written documentation.
 - [ ] Live examples has been checked and matches the expected behaviour as described in docs.
 - [ ] Source code for live examples has been checked and matches the examples provided in the docs.